adetayoadekunle/HHA504_assignment_storage/README.md

 # gcp-cloud-storage-demo
-this is a demo repo for 504 to show case how we can access GCP via python SDK
+This is a demo repo for 504, showcasing GCP access via Python SDK

 ## things to remember:
-- ignore your secret file by updating the .gitignore file
+- ignore secret file by updating gitignore
-- potentially create a virtual envirnment if your working locally on your own machine
+- create virtual environment when working on local machine